Best 10 Application Delivery Controllers (ADC) For Enterprise (2026)

 HAProxy One Logo

 HAProxy One consolidates load balancing, CDN, bot management, DDoS protection, and WAF into a unified platform.
 It targets teams running high-traffic applications who want to reduce point solution sprawl.
-The platform spans open-source roots through enterprise-grade hardware appliances.
+We were impressed by the performance under load, and the platform spans open-source roots through enterprise-grade hardware appliances.

 We think HAProxy fits teams with strong infrastructure expertise who prioritize performance over simplicity.
 If your team can invest in learning the configuration model, the payoff is exceptional throughput and flexibility.
 Organizations wanting turnkey deployment should evaluate the Enterprise edition or alternatives.